Yurujai/CryptoStats/ROADMAP.md

 3. Rename wallets as "Coins"
 4. Add coingecko links to the coins (Maybe a landpage per coin?)
 5. Add links to relevant coin news (Possible agregator: https://cryptopanic.com/)
+6. Add amounts of coins "In orders to the general balance"